 McAleese caught the moment brilliantly.

-An eyewitness to the occasion, organized by Irish America magazine, recalls the hurt and the anguish that hung like a dark mist over the crowd.
+An eyewitness to the occasion recalled the hurt and the anguish that hung like a dark mist over the crowd.
 McAleese rose to the occasion, reducing even seasoned fire officers and members of “New York’s finest” to tears with her words of comfort and her contention that their Irish forebears “would be proud of a modern generation who have known the easy times and comfort of prosperity but who, when tested, chose the hardest road of all”.

 A huge part of her success was also down to her husband Martin McAleese who transformed that role of public spouse to one of real impact.

 Yet again, Mary McAleese proves to us that she is just an amazing legend and all round super human being http://t.co/A6pbaaftDs— Tara Siân Hayes (@tarasianhayes) June 18, 2015

 Martin focused on Northern Ireland and on the Unionist and Loyalist community who felt estranged from the benefits of the peace process.

 He took on the role of counselor in chief to many of the Loyalist leaders, showed them the Irish Republic, and convinced them that there was no reason for them to fear coming south of the border.

 He did a magnificent job, one that will rank with what McAleese herself achieved.

 The theme of the presidency was ‘bridge building ‘ and with the Irish abroad and the Loyalist community, Mary and Martin McAleese certainly achieved that and more.